wamp-proto/wamp-proto/spec/README.md

 will not apply for dispatching.

+#### General

 When a single event matches more than one of a *Subscriber's* subscriptions, the event will be delivered for each subscription.
 The *Subscriber* can detect the delivery of that same event on multiple subscriptions via `EVENT.PUBLISHED.Publication`, which will be identical.

-Since each *Subscriber's* subscription "stands on it's own", there is no *set semantics* implied by pattern-based subscriptions.
+Since each *Subscriber's* subscription "stands on its own", there is no *set semantics* implied by pattern-based subscriptions.
 E.g. a *Subscriber* cannot subscribe to a broad pattern, and then unsubscribe from a subset of that broad pattern to form a more complex subscription.
 Each subscription is separate.

 If a subscription was established with a pattern-based matching policy, a *Broker* MUST supply the original `PUBLISH.Topic` as provided by the *Publisher* in

 	EVENT.Details.topic|uri

 to the *Subscribers*.

+*Example*

+   [36, 5512315355, 4429313566, {"topic": "com.myapp.topic.emergency.category.severe" }, ["Hello, world!"]]

 ### Partitioned Subscriptions & Publications